 Koomal joined the Beanstalk family in 2015.
 She has 6 years’ experience working within the field of Applied Behaviour Analysis.
 She studied Psychology at Flinders University, then furthered her study in Applied Behaviour Analysis at Florida Institute of Technology.
 She is Board Certified Behaviour Analyst and has completed her Masters of Education.
-She specialises in Positive Behaviour Support and is experienced in conducting functional behaviour assessments, individualised behaviour support plans as well as training parents, caregivers and educators in implementing behavioural interventions.
+She specialises in Behaviour Support and is experienced in conducting functional behaviour assessments, individualised behaviour programs as well as training parents, caregivers and educators in implementing behavioural interventions.
 Koomal is passionate about giving her best to make a positive transformation in the lives of children that she works with.
 Her favourite part of this role is being able to witness firsthand all the positive, effective and functional skills that develop as a result of Beanstalk’s interventions.

 Hannah moved to Adelaide from the UK in September 2017.
 She holds a Bachelor of Science degree in Psychology from the University West of England in the UK.
 She completed her Postgraduate diploma in Positive approaches to challenging behaviour in 2010 at Cardiff University.